 1) You’re really educating them on why repairs are needed.
 These people may be on the road but they actually know much less about vehicles than their parents and grandparents.
 They crave knowledge about how their cars operate.
 When you give them that knowledge you’re creating trust with the customer while giving them value in the form of your expertise.

 2) Another thing younger people hate is phone calls and voicemails.
 They dread picking up the phone when they could just receive a simple text.
 That little red checkmark indicating a voicemail is the bain of their existence.
-With our two-way texting features that pain is gone.
+With our two-way texting feature that pain is gone.